 Pop Art was the late 1950s / early 1960s movement that borrowed from American visual culture to elevate comic book drawings, advertising and teenage imagery to fine art.
 Its practitioners, artists such as Roy Lichtenstein, Andy Warhol, Allen Jones, Richard Hamilton and Tom Wesselmann, prized vibrant colours, simple bold outlines and took everyday objects for their subjects.

 Pop Art Design argues that this movement cross-pollinated with the work of 1960s and 1970s designers such as Charles and Ray Eames, Ettore Sottsass, Achille Castiglioni and George Nelson.
-Displaying designed products alongside art, the exhibition - which was first shown at the Vitra Design Museum in Weil am Rhein, Germany late last year - aims to explain the shared visual language of design and Pop Art
+Displaying designed products alongside art, the exhibition - which was first shown at the Vitra Design Museum in Weil am Rhein, Germany late last year, where it was devised and curated by Mathias Schwartz-Clauss - aims to explain the shared visual language of design and Pop Art

-Below, the exhibition's curator Anders Kold explains the link between Pop Art and design, and why Charles and Ray Eames' classic Eames chair is a defining piece of Pop:
+Below, the one of the exhibition's organisers Anders Kold - who worked in conjunction with Schwartz-Clauss on the Danish version of the show - explains the link between Pop Art and design, and why Charles and Ray Eames' classic Eames chair is a defining piece of Pop:

 In general, museums rank visual arts as the supreme cultural expression of a time.
 But the Louisiana is very much partial to design and, in the case of Pop Art, you simply cannot separate the two.
 Pop Art and design emphasise each other, and an appreciation of that relationship is needed to look afresh at Pop Art.